stephencweiss/stephencharlesweiss.com/content/blog/2019-07-19/psql-sequences.md

 ;
 ```

-This will add a new row to the database exactly where you’d like it:
+This will add a new row to the database exactly where you'd like it:

 | id  | make        | is_custom |
 | --- | ----------- | --------- |